Ask Lisa: The Psychology of Parenting

 Description

 Raising kids can be a bumpy, stressful, and uncertain process – which is why Dr. Lisa Damour is here to help.
-The author of bestsellers Untangled and Under Pressure brings her sane, informed, and practical perspective to your timely and timeless parenting questions.
+The author of bestsellers Untangled, Under Pressure, and The Emotional Lives of Teenagers brings her sane, informed, and practical perspective to your timely and timeless parenting questions.
 Co-host and journalist Reena Ninan, a former White House and foreign correspondent, gets the answers parents need.
 In each episode, Dr. Lisa and Reena blend expert knowledge with their experience and struggles as parents themselves to tackle real-life questions sent in by listeners.

 Podcast episodes